cran-task-views/Distributions/Distributions.md

         provides the Semi Parametric Piecewise Distribution, while `r pkg("fBasics")` implements spline smoothed
         distributions.
-        A nonparametric density estimator based on the maximum-entropy method is implemented in `r pkg("PDFEstimator")`.
 -   *Hierarchical models:* Distributions whose some parameters are no longer constant but random according to a particular distribution.
     `r pkg("VGAM")` provides a lot of hierarchical models: